ACA Frequently Asked Questions

 Make sure that the browser accepts cookies and that you clear your cache.
 If you are using a work or public computer, ask someone or check with the company’s policies and procedures before making any changes to the browser.

-Q: My income is more than 400% of the Federal Poverty Level (FPL).
+Q: My income is more than 400% of the Federal Poverty Line (FPL).
 Do I qualify for savings?

 Maybe.
-You can get advanced premium tax credits (APTCs) for the 2022 plan year when your household income is above 400% of the federal poverty level (FPL) if your health insurance premium is more than 8.5% of your household income.
+You can get advance premium tax credits (APTCs) for the 2024 plan year when your household income is above 400% of the federal poverty line (FPL) if your health insurance premium is more than 8.39% of your household income.

 Q: What happens if I select No when asked, “Do you plan to file a Federal Income Tax Return?”